-Based on each director's self-evaluation, the Board of Directors analyzes and evaluates the effectiveness of the Board of Directors as a whole, including the composition and operation of the Board of Directors, its deliberations, and its roles and responsibilities, as well as the roles and responsibilities of the Nominating and Remuneration Advisory Committee and items that do not implement each principle of the Corporate Governance Code.

-As for the evaluation results for the fiscal year ending March 31, 2020, we have confirmed that the effectiveness of the Board of Directors as a whole is fully ensured.
-In particular, the Board of Directors positively assessed that they actively discussed the Company's medium- to long-term strategies and plans triggered by the coronavirus situation, have reinforced the risk management systems including internal control system and internal reporting system, and proceeded initiatives, such as a program for middle-management employees to discuss the Company's issues and future directions, for the human resource development.
+Based on each director's self-evaluation, the Board of Directors analyzes and evaluates the effectiveness of the Board of Directors in terms of its composition and operation, deliberations, roles and responsibilities, the roles and responsibilities of the Nomination and Remuneration Advisory Committee, and the status of compliance with the Corporate Governance Code.
+As a result of the evaluation for the fiscal year ended March 31, 2022, we confirmed that the effectiveness of the Board of Directors as a whole has been sufficiently ensured.
+In particular, we evaluated that active discussions were held toward the realization of the Company's group strategy, "DG FinTech Shift," and in the area of human resource development, the "DG 25" training program for middle management was promoted.

-We will continue to discuss issues such as succession planning and human resource development as issues for consideration in order to further enhance the effectiveness of the Board of Directors.
-In addition, we will reinforce the PDCA cycle for increasing corporate value through management that considers the cost of capital, and we will further enhance our time to discuss the ESG, SDGs (Sustainable Development Goals), and corresponding to Revised Japan's Corporate Governance Code.
+We will continue to discuss succession planning and supervision of human resource development as issues to be considered in order to further enhance the effectiveness of the Board of Directors.
+In addition, we will continue to practice management with an awareness of cost of capital and cash flow, enhance monitoring of business execution, and deepen discussions on management foundations, including group management, business portfolio management, company-wide risk management system, DX strategy, and sustainability.